xsf/xmpp-providers-website/content/blog/2025-07-20-more_adaption_xmpp_providers.md

 ---
-title: More adaption of XMPP Providers in the XMPP Ecosystem & XMPP Providers Server Update
+title: More Adoption of XMPP Providers in the XMPP Ecosystem & XMPP Providers Server Update
 date: 2025-09-20
 ---